-We refer to the proposed Issue by Muthoottu Mini Financiers Limited (the "Company") and enclose the Statement of possible tax benefits available to the debenture holders under the Income-tax Act, 1961 (the "Statement") showing the current position of taxation applicable to the debenture holders as per the provisions of the Income-tax Act, 1961 (the "Act") and Income Tax Rules, 1962 including amendments made by Finance (No.2) Act 2019 as applicable for the financial year 2019-20, for inclusion in the Draft Prospectus and Prospectus (the "Offer Documents") which is proposed by the Company to be issued in connection with the Issue.
-Several of these benefits are dependent on the debenture holders fulfilling the conditions prescribed under the relevant provisions of the Act.
-Hence the ability of the debenture holders to derive these direct tax benefits is dependent upon their fulfilling such conditions.
+We refer to the proposed issue of Non-Convertible Debentures by the Company.
+We enclose herewith the statement showing the current positions of tax benefits available to the debenture holders as per the provisions of the Income-tax Act, 1961 ("I.T.
+Act") and Income tax Rules, 1962 including amendments made by Finance Act 2018 as applicable for the financial year 2018-19.
+Several of these benefits are dependent on the Company and its debenture holders fulfilling the conditions prescribed under the relevant provisions of the I.T.
+Act.
+Hence, the ability of the debenture holders to derive the tax benefits is dependent upon fulfilling such conditions.